 50 Small Business Tax Deductions That You Should Know

-When running a small business, you don’t need to pay thousands of dollars in taxes.
+You don’t need to pay thousands of dollars in taxes when running a small business.

 Don’t get us wrong; we are not saying you evade your taxes.
 We are talking about tax deductions!

 There are deductions for almost every business expense, from office supplies to travel costs.
 We’ve put together a long list from which business owners can benefit.

 What are small business tax deductions?

 Tax deductions are expenses that can be subtracted from your taxable income.
 This lowers the total amount of taxes you owe.